rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin.md

     - jenkins
     - plugin
 ---
-This is the first part of a two part tutorial series to develop and Jenkins plugin (specifically, Jenkins post-build plugin).
-Jenkins is a very popular continuous integration tool and with the small amount of (scattered!) information present out there, it is really hard for a beginner to dive in this amazing area of extending it - Plugins!
+This is the first part of a two-part tutorial series to develop and Jenkins plugin (specifically, Jenkins post-build plugin).
+Jenkins is a very popular continuous integration tool and with the small amount of (scattered) information present out there, it is really hard for a beginner to dive in this amazing area of extending it - Plugins!